 The Importance of Insurance

-A lot of important medical decisions are determined by money.
+A lot of critical medical decisions are determined by money.
 You might be a perfect fit for a person’s needs, but if you don’t accept their insurance, it won’t matter one bit.
 They’ll find a competitor that is within their network.

 Having a wide variety of accepted insurances is important as it gives a larger amount of people access to your business.
 If you get multiple requests for a specific insurance company, look into accepting them.